What skills does a business analyst need?

 - Facilitating workshops, for example, to define requirements, processes and data

-- Participation in meetings
+- Proactive and useful participation in meetings

 - Leading teams to success